pagkly/Zed/Investopedia3/How Penny Stocks Trade and How Investors Can Buy Them.md

 As with other new offerings, the first step is hiring an underwriter, usually an attorney or investment bank specializing in securities offerings.
 The company's offering either needs to be registered with the SEC, according to Regulation A of the Securities Act of 1933, or file under [Regulation D](https://www.investopedia.com/terms/r/regulationd.asp) if exempt.
 If the company is required to register, Form 1-A, the registration statement, must be filed with the SEC along with the company's financial statements and proposed sales materials.

 The financial statements need to remain available for the public to review, and timely reports must be filed with the SEC to maintain the public offering.
-Once approved by the SEC, orders for shares may be solicited from the public by accompanying sales materials and disclosures, such as a [prospectus](https://www.investopedia.com/terms/p/prospectus.asp).
+Once approved by the SEC, orders for shares may be solicited from the public by accompanying sales materials and disclosures, such as a [[prospectus]](https://www.investopedia.com/terms/p/prospectus.asp).

 ### Trading Penny Stocks

 After initial orders are collected and the stock is sold to investors, a registered offering can begin trading in the secondary market by listing on an exchange like the NYSE, Nasdaq, or trade over-the-counter.
-Many penny stocks wind up trading via OTC due to the strict [requirements for listing](https://www.investopedia.com/terms/l/listingrequirements.asp) on the larger exchanges.
+Many penny stocks wind up trading via OTC due to the strict [[requirements for listing]](https://www.investopedia.com/terms/l/listingrequirements.asp) on the larger exchanges.

 Sometimes companies make an additional secondary market offering after the IPO, which dilutes the existing shares but gives the company access to more investors and increased capital.
 Furthermore, it is mandatory that the companies continue to publicly provide updated financial statements to keep investors informed and maintain the ability for quoting on the Over-the-Counter Bulletin Board.

 ## The SEC's Rules for Penny Stocks

 Penny stocks are considered highly speculative investments.
-To protect investors, the SEC and [Financial Industry Regulatory Authority](https://www.investopedia.com/terms/f/finra.asp) (FINRA) have rules to regulate the trading of penny stocks.
+To protect investors, the SEC and [[Financial Industry Regulatory Authority]](https://www.investopedia.com/terms/f/finra.asp) (FINRA) have rules to regulate the trading of penny stocks.
 All broker-dealers must comply with Section 15(h) of the Securities Exchange Act of 1934 and the accompanying rules to be eligible to handle penny stock transactions.3

 -   Following Exchange Act rules of §240.15g-9, the broker-dealer must approve the investor's transaction and make sure the investment is suitable for their purchase.4
 -   They must provide the customer with a standardized disclosure document as outlined in §240.15g-2.
 This document explains the risks associated with buying penny stocks, customer rights, and remedies in cases of fraud.5